YonaLW/liwei.github.io/_pages/cv.md

     * Designed, simulated, tested, and optimized hatches with CATIA, and MATLAB, made hatches safer and their motions smoother
     * Coordinated efficiently the work between the on-site assembler, designers and parts suppliers
     * Monitored the flight tests, analyzed flight parameters of hatches, and did troubleshooting the aircrafts
+    * Design MOC experiments for hatch doors and their sensors, monitor and implement and record and report MOC experiment results, to support the aircraft applying for airworthiness certificate

 Project experience
 ======